Arkansas Health Connector

 In addition to HealthCare.gov, there are several ways you can get help with your insurance decisions:

 - Navigators and Assisters: They can teach you about the Marketplace and guide you through your insurance decisions.
-Go to Arkansas Health Connector or find a list at LocalHelp.HealthCare.gov.
+Go to Arkansas Health Connector to find assisters.
+Here are the organizations approved to operate Navigator programs.

 - Local, State, and Federal Organizations: Many health and community organizations, public libraries, and hospitals are offering help.
 Find a list at LocalHelp.HealthCare.gov.